<img src="https://raw.githubusercontent.com/vectara/py-vectara-agentic/main/.github/assets/Vectara-logo.png" alt="Vectara Logo" width="30" height="30" style="vertical-align: middle;"> vectara-agentic

 </p>

-- Create a Vectara RAG tool or search tool with a single line of code.
+Build Vectara RAG tools or search tools with a single line of code.

-- Integrates with various LLM inference services like OpenAI, Anthropic, Gemini, GROQ, Together.AI, Cohere, Bedrock and Fireworks
+Seamless integration with OpenAI, Anthropic, Gemini, GROQ, Together.AI, Cohere, Bedrock, and Fireworks.

-- Built-in support for observability with Arize Phoenix
+Built-in support with Arize Phoenix for monitoring and feedback.

 Check out our example AI assistants: